-This feedback can be gathered through many different ways.
+This feedback can be gathered in many different ways.
 But it shouldn't only be about asking questions, but engaging the subscriber at key touchpoints.
 You may want to send new subscribers a survey form at the three-month mark to get their opinions on what they like and think could be improved.
-The third month is a crucial stage for churn, and engaging the subscriber with a direct communication can make them feel heard, as well as lead to insight on how to improve the experience.
-Also consider using app ratings, reviews, focus groups and testimonials as a way to identify and meet expectations, or solve pain points.
+The third month is a crucial stage for churn, and engaging the subscriber with direct communication can make them feel heard, as well as lead to insight on how to improve the experience.
+Also consider using app ratings, reviews, focus groups, and testimonials as a way to identify and meet expectations, or solve pain points.

 2. Reward loyalty

 Customers expect more than ever in return for spending.
-Witness the normalization of free two-day shipping in ecommerce, when once customers wouldn't complain if a package took five to seven days.
+Witness the normalization of free two-day shipping in eCommerce, when once customers wouldn't complain if a package took five to seven days.
 For subscription services, this translates to membership perks or a loyalty program.
 These incentives can be used to enhance and differentiate the customer experience, winning the trust and business of customers.

 It's important to look beyond acquisition when improving the customer experience.
 Loyalty programs help retention and combat churn while engaging subscribers across the customer lifetime.
-Benefits may come in the form of regular discounts, membership perks with partners or money off when upgrading.
+Benefits may come in the form of regular discounts, membership perks with partners, or money off when upgrading.

 3. Analyze the data

-These days, consumers not only expect a fair trade for their dollars, but also their data.
+These days, consumers not only expect a fair trade for their dollars but also their data.
 Businesses collect more information than ever, and customers in turn expect that intel to be used to personalize and enhance their experience.
-For example, recommendations for OTT entertainment streaming services have become standard place.
+For example, recommendations for OTT entertainment streaming services have become a standard place.

 As customers continually demand more intelligent recommendations and personalization, companies can mine data for insights and patterns that reveal those opportunities for personalization.
-Purchase histories, usage trends, transaction data and customer service communications can all help inform a better experience.
+Purchase histories, usage trends, transaction data, and customer service communications can all help inform a better experience.